Master Garden of the Nets

 - The Grand Canal in Suzhou, a traditional Chinese water town, is known as Venice of the East.
 A entrance announces the beginning of Shantang Street, also known as the Seven Mile Shantang.

 - The Grand Canal reaching over 1,100 miles begins in Beijing and ends in Hangzhou.
 It is the longest and oldest man-made waterway in the world.
-Many boats offer tours through the canal passing over 20 stone bridges, 10 city gates, 2 temples, and homes along the river.
+Many boats offer tours through the canal passing under 20 stone bridges, by 10 city gates, 2 temples, and homes along the river.

 - The canal is lined with shops selling everything imaginable, restaurants, and cafes.
 Getting caught in the rain, we easily find an umbrella for 15 Yuan, about $2.50 USD in a nearby shop.
-We recommend, but unfortunately are unable to located the name of this small, eclectic restaurant filled with strings of lights, memorabilia, a small stage, and American Christmas music.
-The Jasmine tea arrives unfiltered and still isn’t cool enough for me to drink after an order of dumplings and 2 beers.
+Unfortunately are are unable to located the name of this small, eclectic restaurant filled with strings of lights, memorabilia, a small stage, and American Christmas music.
+The Jasmine tea arrives unfiltered and still isn’t cool enough for us to drink after an order of dumplings and 2 beers.

 Traveling Gingerbread Note: Many restaurants displaying Coffee Bar in the name sell alcoholic beverages.

 - We watch the canal transform as night begins to fall.
 Red lanterns flicker on one by one, store advertisements in Chinese begin illuminating the sidewalks, and the reflection of the lights shimmer in the canal.
-We watch the changing scenery protected from the rain under one of many giant umbrellas lining the canal.
+We admire the changing scenery, protected from the rain, under one of many giant umbrellas lining the canal.

 *For more information on our tour check out: G Adventures China Express.